royaarian101/CircWaveNet/README.md

 7. Ultimately, the execution of the classification based on the proposed method can be initiated by running the CircWaveNet.py file located in the Python folder.

-For additional information, please reach out to us at: royaarian101@gmail.com.
+For additional information, please reach out to us at: royaarian101@gmail.com. please cite the article "A new convolutional neural network based on combination of circlets and wavelets for macular OCT classification" if you use a part or whole codes.